 Here are a few tips to think about when purchasing film:

-• Be mindful of shipping costs and taxes because they can add up.
+- Be mindful of shipping costs and taxes because they can add up.

-• Be aware of shipping times if ordering from another country.
+- Be aware of shipping times if ordering from another country.
 This is especially true with online stores like Amazon.com, Ebay.com, but also applies to Wal-Mart / Target.

-• It’s hard to know how the film was stored and this can make a huge difference when it comes to color film.
+- It’s hard to know how the film was stored and this can make a huge difference when it comes to color film.
 This can be especially true when ordering from online stores like eBay.
 So, be wary of these stores when purchasing color film for consistency since it needs to be stored in a cool and dry place (some places even refrigerate film to keep it fresh).
 I personally have found color film ordered online from places like Amazon, B&H Photo Video, Freestyle, and Adorama to be perfectly fine.

 B&H Photo Video

-B&H Photo VideoOpens in a new tab., named after its co-founders Bilima and Herman, is one of the largest photography storesOpens in a new tab. in the world – the three-story store in New York City and has over 1,000 employees and over 400,000 products – this place has quite the assortment of film to choose from and cameras to shoot it with.
+B&H Photo Video, named after its co-founders Bilima and Herman, is one of the largest photography stores in the world – the three-story store in New York City and has over 1,000 employees and over 400,000 products – this place has quite the assortment of film to choose from and cameras to shoot it with.

-They have all of the popular types of camera filmOpens in a new tab. like color and black and white 35mm, medium format (120), large format sheet film plus infrared film, and unique formats (like 110 cartridge film and 620 foll film) while usually at the best price.
+They have all of the popular types of camera film like color and black and white 35mm, medium format (120), large format sheet film plus infrared film, and unique formats (like 110 cartridge film and 620 foll film) while usually at the best price.
 They even have 77 different types of instant film.
 You can get many popular brands here like Kodak, Ilford, Arista, Fujifilm, and some brands that aren’t as well-known such as Rollei, Lomography, Cinestill, Foma, and KONA.
 You can also find film sold individually as well as in bulk to save some money.
 The website is easy to navigate and find what you are looking for.

-B&H Photo Video currently offers a student and teacher discount programOpens in a new tab. which can save you money on many purchases.
+B&H Photo Video currently offers a student and teacher discount program which can save you money on many purchases.

 Amazon.com